-(\$ in millions) 2 2012 2 2011
+(\$ in millions) 2013 2 2012

-Fair value of plan assets, beginning of year \$ 4,675 \$ 4,669
+Fair value of plan assets, beginning of year \$ 5,398 \$ 4,675

-Actual return on plan assets 594 267
+Actual return on plan assets 566 594

-Employer contribution 439 264
+Employer contribution 561 439

-Benefits paid (312) (511)
+Benefits paid (892) (312)

-Translation adjustment and other 2 (14)
+Translation adjustment and other (31) 2

-Fair value of plan assets, end of year \$ 5,398 \$ 4,675
+Fair value of plan assets, end of year \$ 5,602 \$ 5,398

 In general, the Company's pension plan assets are managed in accordance with investment policies approved by pension investment committees.
 The purpose of the policies is to ensure the plans' long-term ability to meet benefit obligations by prudently investing plan assets and Company contributions, while taking into consideration regulatory and legal requirements and current market conditions.
 The investment policies are reviewed periodically and specify target plan asset allocation by asset category.
 In addition, the policies specify various asset allocation and other risk limits.
+The target asset allocation takes the plans' funding status into consideration, among other factors, including anticipated demographic changes or liquidity requirements that may affect the funding status such as the potential impact of lump sum settlements as well as existing or expected market conditions.
+In general, the allocation has a lower overall investment risk when a plan is in a stronger funded status position since there is less economic incentive to take risk to increase the expected returns on the plan assets.
 The pension plans' asset exposure within each asset category is tracked against widely accepted established benchmarks for each asset class with limits on variation from the benchmark established in the investment policy.
 Pension plan assets are regularly monitored for compliance with these limits and other risk limits specified in the investment policies.

-The pension plans' target asset allocation and the actual percentage of plan assets, by asset category as of December 31, 2012 are as follows:
+The pension plans' weighted average target asset allocation and the actual percentage of plan assets, by asset category as of December 31, 2013 are as follows:

-Target asset allocation Actual perc of plan as
+Target asset allocation Actual perc of plan as •

-Asset category 2012 2012 2011
+Asset category 2013 2013 2012

-Equity securities 42 - 55% 50% 48%
+Equity securities 40 - 50% 49% 50%

-Fixed income securities 35 - 48 38 38
+Fixed income securities 43 - 52 41 38

-Limited partnership interests 12 - 23 9 10
+Limited partnership interests 12 - 18 7 9

-Short-term investments and other 1 - 3 3 4
+Short-term investments and other - 3 3

 Total (1) = 100% 100%